nmquan1503/Library-Management-JavaFX/README.md

     - Import this file into MySQL to create the necessary database schema and tables.
     - You can use a MySQL management tool like [MySQL Workbench](https://dev.mysql.com/downloads/workbench/) or run the SQL script directly from the MySQL command line.
 - **Open the Project in IntelliJ**
 After installing IntelliJ, open the project folder in IntelliJ IDEA.
 IntelliJ will automatically detect the project settings, and you can start coding and running the application.
+You can log in using the account already added in the database with the username "admin" and password "admin".